Chinese New Year: Indonesia

 Cian cui (濺水 (chiān-chúi)) is an Indonesian tradition during Chinese New Year, which involves splashing others with water.
 Photograph taken in Selatpanjang, Riau, Indonesia.

 In Indonesia, the first day of the Chinese New Year is recognized as a national holiday.
 The remaining 14 days are usually only celebrated by ethnic Chinese families.
 Chinese Year follows the Confucius year or Kǒngzǐlì (孔子历) or Kongzili in Indonesian.
 Chinese New Year is officially named Tahun Baru Imlek (陰曆新年 (im-le̍k sin-nî)), with Imlek deriving from the Hokkien word for "Lunar Calendar" (陰曆 (im-le̍k)).
 It is known locally in Hokkien as Sin Cia (新正 (sin-chiaⁿ)).
 It was celebrated as one of the official national religious holidays by Chinese Indonesians from 18 June 1946 to 1 January 1953 through a government regulation signed by President Sukarno on 18 June 1946.
 It was unofficially celebrated by ethnic Chinese from 1953 to 1967 based on a government regulation signed by vice-president Mohammad Hatta on 5 February 1953, which annulled the previous regulation, among others.

 Effectively from 6 December 1967, until 1998, the spiritual practice of celebrating Chinese New Year by Chinese families was specifically restricted to only inside the Chinese house.
 This restriction was made by the New Order government through Presidential Instruction No. 14 of 1967 signed by President Suharto.
 This restriction was ended when the regime changed and President Suharto was overthrown.
 The celebration was conducted unofficially by the Chinese community from 1999 to 2000.
 On 17 January 2000, President Abdurrahman Wahid issued Presidential Decree No. 6 of 2000 to annul the previous instruction.
 On 19 January 2001, the Ministry of Religious Affairs issued Ministerial Decree No.13 of 2001 on Imlek Day as a National Holiday to set Hari Tahun Baru Imlek as a "facultative holiday" for the Chinese community.
 Through a presidential decree it was officially declared as a one-day public holiday as of 9 April 2002 by President Megawati.

-Cities with significant Chinese populations in Indonesia such as Jakarta, Medan, Batam, Surabaya, Semarang, Surakarta, Singkawang, Pangkal Pinang, Binjai, Bagansiapiapi, Tanjungbalai, Pematangsiantar, Selat Panjang, Pekanbaru, Tanjung Pinang, Ketapang, Pontianak, Sungailiat, Tanjung Pandan, Manggar, Toboali, Muntok, Lubuk Pakam, Bandung, Rantau Prapat, Tebing Tinggi, Sibolga, Dumai, Panipahan, Bagan Batu, Tanjung Balai Karimun, Jambi, Palembang, Bengkayang, Manado, and Tangerang always celebrate the new year with parades and fireworks.
+Cities with significant Chinese populations in Indonesia such as Jakarta, Medan, Batam, Surabaya, Semarang, Surakarta, Singkawang, Pangkal Pinang, Binjai, Bagansiapiapi, Tanjungbalai, Pematangsiantar, Selat Panjang, Pekanbaru, Tanjung Pinang, Ketapang, Pontianak, Sungailiat, Tanjung Pandan, Manggar, Toboali, Muntok, Lubuk Pakam, Bandung, Rantau Prapat, Tebing Tinggi, Sibolga, Dumai, Panipahan, Tanjung Balai Karimun, Jambi, Palembang, Bengkayang, Manado, and Tangerang always celebrate the new year with parades and fireworks.
 Shopping malls typically decorate their interiors and exteriors with lanterns and various Chinese ornaments.
 Lion dances are very common throughout the city, usually in residential areas, temples, and shopping centres.
 Usually, Buddhists, Confucians, and Taoists will burn incense made out of aloeswood in front of their houses as prayers.
 Chinese temples are generally open for 24 hours on the first day, distributing red envelopes and sometimes rice, fruits or sugar to the poor.